Carlos P. Garcia Heritage House

-The President Carlos P. Garcia Heritage House is the residence of former Philippine President Carlos P. Garcia in Tagbilaran City, Bohol.
+The President Carlos P. Garcia Heritage House is the residence of former Philippine President Carlos P. Garcia in Tagbilaran, Bohol.
 It was declared as a heritage house by the National Historical Commission of the Philippines in 2009.

 Location

 It is located along A. Hontanosas Street, just a few blocks away from the Bohol Provincial Capitol and the Cathedral of Saint Joseph the Worker.